Sunny and Warm Destinations, Just One Short Flight From Seattle

 Palm Springs Aerial Tramway

 If you’re heading to Palm Springs, you’re probably ready to soak up the desert sun.
 But who can resist riding an aerial tram 6,000 feet up to a winter wonderland?
 The 10-minute trip on the Palm Springs Aerial Tramway climbs to the top of the cliffs of Chino Canyon.
-Sip hot cocoa at one of two restaurants, visit the natural history museum or even rent snowshoes to trek around the many trails near the tram stop.
+Sip hot cocoa at one of two restaurants, visit the natural history museum, or bring your sleds or snowshoes to play in the snow (seasonally).
+Explore the 50 miles of trails at the top but one of the best views feels like cheating — once at the Mountain Station, find the stairs to the V.W Grubbs Viewpoint where you’ll find 360-degree views on this peak.

-It’s surprisingly cool at the top of the tramway, even when it’s hot-hot on the valley floor.
-Credit: Nancy Chaney
+Pro tip: Wear layers for the tramway — at 8,516 feet elevation, it can be chilly at the top of the tramway, even when it’s hot-hot on the valley floor.

 Indian Canyons

-Mountain springs, waterfalls and roughly 60 miles of hiking trails are features of Indian Canyons, the ancestral lands of the Agua Caliente Band of Cahuilla Indians.
+Mountain springs, waterfalls and more than 60 miles of hiking trails are features of Indian Canyons, the ancestral lands of the Agua Caliente Band of Cahuilla Indians.
 The bodies of water and towering fan palms offer a stark contrast to the dry, rocky desert surrounding the canyons.
 Many of the trails are gradual, well-graded inclines, ideal for hiking families.
 Watch for mule deer and, if you’re lucky, endangered bighorn sheep.
+While Palm Canyon can be dried up during the winter months, Andreas Canyon is still a desert oasis with spring water flowing through it.

 Pro tip: Download and print the Junior Ranger Activity Book, which includes a fun park-themed bingo game, before you fly to Palm Springs.